Spending Christmas Eve Around Europe

 France

-• Strasbourg Christmas Market: Named the “Capital of Christmas,” the market in Strasbourg is the most ancient in Europe where people from France and Germany come together.
+• Strasbourg Christmas Market: Named the “Capital of Christmas,” the Strasbourg market is the oldest in Europe, where people from France and Germany come together.

 Other Highlights

-• Prague, the Czech Republic, boasts of a fabulous Christmas market in the Old Town Square.
+• Prague, the Czech Republic, boasts a fabulous Christmas market in the Old Town Square.

 Cultural Festivities and Traditions